cs7290/fall2021/week03.md

   * includes a list of built-in array methods -- you do NOT need D3 for these
   * [API reference](https://github.com/d3/d3-array#api-reference) is complementary and begins here
 * [Installing](https://github.com/d3/d3-array#installing)
-  * Various ways to include d3-array methods in your web page
+  * There are various ways to include d3-array methods in your web page
-  * D3 (and d3-array) are part of Observable notebooks
+  * D3 (and d3-array and d3-selection) are part of Observable notebooks

 ## Styling with CSS-like syntax

 * Learning goals
-  * Practice with d3-selection and d3-array
+  * Introduction and practice with d3-selection and d3-array
-  * Setting (possibly data-dependent) attribute values
+  * Styling nodes in an SVG using the CSS or the "style" attribute
-  * Styling nodes in an SVG using SVG attributes, CSS, or the SVG "style" attribute
+  * Setting attribute
 * Styling without D3 (the hard way)
   * [document.getElementsByClassName](https://developer.mozilla.org/en-US/docs/Web/API/Document/getElementsByClassName)
   * [document.getElementsById](https://developer.mozilla.org/en-US/docs/Web/API/Document/getElementById)